-The animals in the Sabi Sand have also decided to take advantage of a new ‘chilling’ surface.
+The animals in the Sabi Sands Game Reserve have also decided to take advantage of a new ‘chilling’ surface.
 When there are no private charters flying in and out, why not?
 These pictures were taken by Ross Couper at Singita‘s Sabi Sand airstrip.

 Two hidden GoPro cameras were also placed on a two-track road to capture the wildlife’s natural movements throughout the day.
 This amazing footage was captured on an overcast, drizzly day.
 Watch which animals (big and small!) emerge… wildlife sightings at their best!